aws-robotics/cloudwatchlogs-ros2/README.md

 - `logs:CreateLogStream`
 - `logs:CreateLogGroup`

-### Binaries
-On Ubuntu you can install the latest version of this package using the following command

-        sudo apt-get update
-        sudo apt-get install -y ros-${ROS_DISTRO}-cloudwatch-logger

 ### Building from Source

 To build from source you'll need to create a new workspace, clone and checkout the latest release branch of